ROCm/rocSOLVER/docs/source/userguide_logging.rst

 The results of profile logging, if enabled, can be printed using ``rocsolver_log_write_profile`` or ``rocsolver_log_flush_profile``.
 Once logging facilities are no longer required (e.g. at program termination), the user must call ``rocsolver_log_end`` to free the data structures used for logging.

-Note that when profile logging is enabled, memory usage will increase.
-If the program exits without calling ``rocsolver_log_write_profile`` or ``rocsolver_log_end``, then profile logging will not be outputted before the program exits.
+If the profile log has not been flushed beforehand, then ``rocsolver_log_end`` will also output the results of profile logging.

 Multiple host threads